 Benefits of the Sol-Blanket Insulation™:

 - Doesn’t have harmful particles that can get into your lungs (like fiberglass)

-- Adds R value to boost thermal efficiency
+- Adds an effective R-value* to boost thermal efficiency

-- Will never settle, so the quality will never degrade
+- Will never compress, so the quality will never degrade

 - Acts as a radiant barrier or reflective insulation for your home